pu2clr/SI4735/README.md

-__ATTENTION__:
+__ATTENTION__: The author of this project cannot guarantee that procedures shown here will work in your development environment.
+Proceed at your own risk.
-The author of this project does not guarantee that procedures shown here will work in your development environment.
-Given this, it is at your own risk to continue with the procedures suggested here. __This library works with the I²C communication protocol and it is designed to apply a SSB extension PATCH to CI SI4735-D60 or SI4732-A10__.
-Once again, the author disclaims any liability for any damage this procedure may cause to your SI4735 or other devices that you are using.
+    This library works with the I²C communication protocol to send an SSB extension PATCH to SI4735-D60 and SI4732-A10 devices.
+Once again, the author disclaims any and all liability for any damage or effects this procedure may have on your devices.
+Procced at your own risk.

 All methods/functions to deal with SSB on Si4735-D60 can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).